northwang-lucky/soft-storage/docs/guide/advanced/storage-helper.md

 # Storage Helper

-Smart Storage provides a hook function called `useStorageHelper` to use the other capabilities of the storage module.
+Soft Storage provides a hook function called `useStorageHelper` to use the other capabilities of the storage module.

 ## For Vue and React